 5. Be prepared to hustle

 There’s no such thing as instant success.
 If you really want to start your own business, you have to be prepared to work extra hard.
+Once you are able to create a trending product or service and market it to the right audience, your hard work gradually pays off.
 You will not get rich overnight and it may take months before you see any revenue.
 You might even fail along the way, but you can’t let it stop you.

 6. Make it Public